-Some local agencies are exempt from allocating Class I Facilities Subprogram funds to Class I-related projects because they have populations less than 25,000.
-Expenditure Plan Amendment #1 (October 2010), provides a transfer of \$25 million from the Grade Separation Program (GSP) [formerly known as the Alternative Transportation Program (ATP)] to the new Measure C High-Speed Rail Facilities Program account and requires confirmation from the California High Speed Rail Authority that Fresno will be chosen as the location for their High-Speed Rail (HSR) Heavy Maintenance Facility (HMF).
+2 Some local agencies are exempt from allocating Class I Facilities Subprogram funds to Class I-related projects because they have populations less than 25,000.
+3 Expenditure Plan Amendment #1 (October 2010), provides a transfer of \$25 million from the Grade Separation Program (GSP) [formerly known as the Alternative Transportation Program (ATP)] to the new Measure C High-Speed Rail Facilities Program account and requires confirmation from the California High Speed Rail Authority that Fresno will be chosen as the location for their High-Speed Rail (HSR) Heavy Maintenance Facility (HMF).
 Amendment #3 (February 2017) provided for the immediate transfer of \$500,000 from the Measure C GSP (formerly known as the ATP) to the HSR account for use by the City of Fresno to obtain escrow agreements with the owners of the properties necessary for the Fresno location of the HMF.
-On April 22, 2020 the FCTA Board converted the ATP to the 6SP - reference Section 4 of this SIP for details.
+On April 22, 2020 the FCTA Board converted the ATP to the GSP - reference Section 4 of this SIP for details.
+On April 22, 2020, the FCTA Board converted the ATP to the GSP - reference Section 4 of this SIP for details.
+Amendment #7, approved by the Authority Board on April 19, 2023, re-allocates \$20,000,000 from Amendment 1 back to the Alternative Transportation Program (now called the Grade Separation Program).

-20-year Measure C Revenue Projection estimated by Fresno COG and VRPA Technologies, Inc. considering actual proceeds received between 2007 and 2018 and budgets approved by FCTA for fiscal years 2019/20 and 2020/21.
-A 4.0 percent growh rate was then applied to estimate Measure proceeds for years 2021/22 through 2026/27.
+44 20-year Measure C Revenue Projection estimated by Montague and DeRose Associates considering actual proceeds received between 2007 and 2024.
+A 1.0 percent growh rate was then applied to estimate Measure proceeds for years 2023/24 through 2026/27.